 Whatever you do, avoid going into a new location blind.
 Ideally, you want to have a few spots near your business that you know like the back of your hand.
 You should know how the light falls in the afternoon, where the best backgrounds are, and when it’s least crowded.
 You should know what camera settings and lenses work and don’t work.
-Read our article on Natural light photography, to help you understand what is the best time to take pictures outside.

 But be ready for a New Place